1. I have been made redundant and my employer can’t pay my entitlements, what do I do?

 - Where appropriate, for the purpose of proving you held a Special Category visa at the end of your employment, the New Zealand passport that was current at the end of your employment or, if your passport had expired, the most recent expired New Zealand passport that you held at the time you entered Australia prior to working for the employer.

 - Confirmation of Identity and Citizenship for Aboriginal and Torres Strait Islander people where other documentation is not available.
-Form available on the FEG website on the Resources page.
+The form is available on the FEG website on the Resources page.

 Please Note: Your driver’s license is not acceptable evidence of your citizenship or residency status.